 The signs and symptoms of infection with feline leukemia virus are quite varied and include loss of appetite, poor coat condition, infections of the skin, bladder and respiratory tract, oral disease, seizures, lymphadenopathy (swollen lymph nodes), skin lesions, fatigue, fever, weight loss, stomatitis, gingivitis, litter box avoidance, pancytopenia, poor grooming, reoccurring bacterial and viral illnesses, anemia, diarrhea, and jaundice.

 Cats infected with FeLV can serve as sources of infection.
-Transmission is related to the subgroup (see below).
-Cats… Read the rest
+Transmission … Read the rest

 Kidney disease (also referred to in medical terminology as renal disease) is a common finding in cats and dogs, especially those who are reaching their senior years.
 In acute disease, such as a toxicity, the signs occur suddenly and can be very severe.
 In chronic kidney disease, the onset may be very slow and the signs fairly nonspecific, i.e., the animal is “just not doing well.”
 Whether the disease is acute or chronic is typically related to the cause.

 What are the causes of kidney disease?
-There are many causes of renal disease, and they may include: Age Viral, fungal, or bacterial infections Parasites Cancer Amyloidosis (caused by abnormal deposits of a certain type of protein in the kidney) Inflammation Autoimmune diseases Trauma Toxic reaction to poisons or medications Congenital and inherited disorders This is not a complete list but demonstrates what the veterinarian is… Read the rest
+There are many causes of renal disease, and they may include: Age Viral, fungal, or bacterial infections Parasites Cancer Amyloidosis (caused by abnormal deposits of a certain type of protein in the kidney) Inflammation Autoimmune diseases Trauma Toxic reaction to poisons or medications Congenital and inherited disorders This is not a complete list but demonstrates what the veterinarian is trying to rule in or … Read the rest